 - Ovarian follicular study: To confirm ovulation or any problems related to ovulation.

-- Hysteronsalpinography: To check the patency of fallopian tubes and uterine function.
+- Hysterosalpingography: To check the patency of fallopian tubes and uterine function.

 - Vaginal Swab & Culture: To rule out and treat any infection.